Schwab’s & Obits & the Mortality Heebie-Jeebies

 The list includes writing my own obit.

-All anyone will have to do is fill in the blanks with the date, place, cause and my age, and insert the dirt.
+All anyone will have to do is write a lede with the details, and copy-paste the rest from my website.

 Once a control freak….